Narothe/movie-mania-network/README.md

 Open [http://localhost:3000]( http://localhost:3000) in your browser to view the website.

-Note: Open project at port `3000`, not `3001` or another.
-Reason: Other port may cause problems with css styles and display of elements in site.
+Note: I recommend to open project at port `3000`, not `3001` or another.
+Reason: If you are using ad-block the other port may cause problems with css styles and display of elements in site.

 ### The Browsers used while creating project:
 - Google Chrome version: 120.0.6099.217 (64-bit)